QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

     ax.legend()
     plt.show()

-Look how inequality increases as returns on financial income rise.
+Once again, we see that inequality increases as returns on financial income rise.

 This makes sense because higher returns reinforce the effect of existing wealth.